 The process detailed in this section is for admissions for the academy early years provision.
-For further information on this process please contact Elizabeth Napthine, Office Manager on 01493 603462 or email office@ewoa.co.uk
+For further information on this process please contact Elizabeth Napthine, Office Manager.

 3.1.
 Number of spaces (PAN)

 3.1.1.
 The academy has an agreed admission number of 54 per year.